-The findings of the non-Indigenous heritage assessment of the SIMTA proposal indicated that there were no heritage constraints on proposed development within the School of Military Engineering golf course, along the railway corridor, to the south of the SIMTA site, or the land within the Glenfield waste depot.
-The majority of these areas are heavily disturbed and are unlikely to contain items of non-Indigenous heritage significance.
+The findings of this assessment of the SIMTA proposal have indicated that there are no heritage constraints on proposed development within the proposed rail corridor area, or the land within the Glenfield waste depot.
+This area is unlikely to contain items of non-Indigenous heritage significance due to either an absence of historical development, or high levels of disturbance.